 Get the pelvic bone right

-To build a solid foundation of life drawing skills, have a look at our online course Draw Life Beautifully: The Foundation Skills of Life Drawing Every Student Should Have
+To build up a solid foundation of life drawing skills, including capturing the whole pose and getting in key points like the pelvic bone, have a look at our free beginner online course First Steps.

 We hope you’ve enjoyed these tips.
 Please post a comment below and let us know your thoughts, your tips and your experiences with these topics.